 It is quite common that APIs and SDKs are mixed up.
 One of the main causes of this confusion is because SDKs usually contain APIs.
 However, an API doesn’t always come within an SDK.

-SDKs, on the other hand, include the package of tools that are required to build or improve your app.
+On the other hand, SDKs include the package of tools required to build or improve your app.

 - Integration: The integration process of an SDK to an app should be painless to the app developers.